CURRENT & FUTURE STUDENTS

 • & will confer a Biological Sciences degree upon completion

 Students may connect with their academic advisor about their grad plan by email if mandatory advising for the semester has already been completed.
-See the program’s Directory for contact information.
+See the Biological Sciences Directory for contact information.

-CMNS Peer Mentors are NOT Academic Advisors for the Biological Sciences Program.
+Peer mentors are undergraduate workers.
+They are NOT academic advisors for the Biological Sciences Program.

-1. SHARE QUESTIONS ABOUT ACADEMIC POLICY OR ELIGIBLE GRADUATION DATE WITH AN ACADEMIC ADVISOR
+1. CONFIRM ELIGIBLE GRADUATION DATE WITH AN ACADEMIC ADVISOR FOR BIOLOGICAL SCIENCES

 2. PLAN FOR TWO LABS OR LESS PER SEMESTER